-Welcome to Direct Endoscopy Centres for Digestive Health and Endoscopy in Melbourne
+Welcome to Direct Endoscopy Melbourne.
+Leaders In Digestive Health and Endoscopy In Melbourne for Over 20 Years

-We have been providing quality endoscopy services and specialist treatment in the area of digestive health for over twenty years.
-Today, Direct Endoscopy is one of the largest providers of endoscopy services in Australia with five Day Hospitals in the Melbourne metropolitan area.
-Our team of specialist gastroenterologists is committed to providing the highest quality of endoscopy expertise.
+Direct Endoscopy Day Hospitals have been providing quality endoscopy services and specialist treatment in the area of digestive health for over twenty years.
+Today, Direct Endoscopy Melbourne is one of the largest providers of endoscopy services in Australia with five Day Hospitals in the Melbourne metropolitan area.
+All Direct Endoscopy accredited specialist gastroenterologists are experienced specialist physicians committed to providing the highest quality of endoscopy expertise.

 Bowel Cancer Prevention